yagosys/fortinet_alibaba/securehub_ack/README.md

 4. CEN support, contact alibaba to whitelist CEN subnet routing feature for the target region

 Procedure to deploy
-1. modify the cn.auto.tfvars  with proper license and image id,region etc
-2. the default configuration use alibaba china account. the default variable is in cn.auto.tfvars.
+1. the default configuration use alibaba china account. the default variable is in cn.auto.tfvars.
+2. modify the cn.auto.tfvars  with proper license and image id,region etc

+here is the explaination of variable

 instance_ami="m-j6cj2liju58d88zmgbdg" //fortigate hongkong china 6.4 version image